Podcasts. We don’t have to explain what they are, but we are going to just feel alive for one glorious moment.

 Though the title of this podcast might be in English, you’ll soon find Notes in Spanish is a great complement to your Spanish language learning process.
 Each episode is a conversation between podcast creators (and couple) Marina and Ben.
 Together, they broach a variety of topics focusing on Hispanic culture, current affairs and so much more.
 Not only does Notes in Spanish cover fundamental Spanish, but it will also help you get a better understanding of modern and conversational Spanish and improve your oral comprehension.

 Who it’s for: the podcast is divided into three different categories: beginner, intermediate and advanced, making it accessible for learners of all levels.
-The first episodes targetting beginners include dialogues both in English and in Spanish.
+The first episodes targeting beginners include dialogues both in English and Spanish.

 TED en Español

-Launched in April 2012 with TED Radio Hour, TED podcasts offer a huge diversity of themes and opinions to its audience.
-This ambitious project strives to create an even wider access to ideas and cultures without spending a single dime.
-Exclusively recorded in Spanish, TED en Español will help you improve your general knowledge all whilst improving your oral comprehension.
+Launched in April 2012 with TED Radio Hour, TED podcasts offer a huge diversity of themes and opinions to their audience.
+This ambitious project strives to create even wider access to ideas and cultures without spending a single dime.
+Exclusively recorded in Spanish, TED en Español will help you improve your general knowledge, all whilst improving your oral comprehension.